Ritikkumar352/campusDock/issues.md

 # Haneef Fix this
-- issue in UserResponseDto, fix
+- issue in UserResponseDto, fix  --> done
+- Add this to User Entity -- to access all orders placed by a user
+- ``` @OneToMany(mappedBy = "user", cascade = CascadeType.ALL)
+  @JsonManagedReference
+  private List<Order> orders;

 # Ritik fix this